MaxwellKnight/nes-emulator/README.md

 # NES Emulator

-A 6502 CPU emulator for the Nintendo Entertainment System (NES) written in C++.
+A 6502 micro-processor emulator for the Nintendo Entertainment System (NES) written in C++.

 ## Prerequisites